 Did you know that you can visit Nasa’s Jet Propulsion Laboratory?
 Taking a free JPL Tour is a great experience that is open to anyone who registers for tickets.
 Tickets do fill up quickly though so you do have to be on the website when they go live at 9 am.
 The tour page of the JPL website will always say when the next date to request tickets is.
-Tickets are released roughly two months in advance so the next ticket release in December will be for tours in February.
+Tickets are released roughly two months in advance.
+The next set of JPL Tour tickets will go live on Monday, 5/6 for July.

 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.